uccser/cs-field-guide/csfieldguide/curriculum_guides/content/en/ncea/sections/sorting-algorithms.md

 - 1 ¼ pages: Screenshots and explanations of you carrying out a chosen algorithm and determining the cost of it for your example problem (**Achieved**)
 - ¼ page: General instructions for carrying out your chosen algorithm (**Achieved**)
 - ½ page: Example of the iterative, conditional, and sequential steps that can be in an algorithm (**Merit**)
 - 1 ½ pages: Your investigation and data collected for merit/ excellence.
-Including results and discussion (**Merit/ Excellence**)
+Including results and discussion (**Merit/Excellence**)
-- ¼ page to ½ page: Explanation of the difference between algorithms, programs, and informal instructions **(Achieved/ Merit/ Excellence)**
+- ¼ page to ½ page: Explanation of the difference between algorithms, programs, and informal instructions **(Achieved/Merit/Excellence)**

 These are *maximums*, not targets!